Skills for Life

 - A child who has been referred to the Centre through outside agencies and the LA decision-making group.

-- A child who has a Statement or an Education Health and Care Plan.
+- A child who has an Education Health and Care Plan.

 The children in the Evergreen Centre follow a highly differentiated National Curriculum with a high language focus, presented in a visual format and supported by ‘Signalong’.

 Each child on roll is entitled to the following:-